ParanoydAndroid/community_pairings/README.md

 # Examples:

--   Get the pairings with the best total score (the mutual rankings between all partners sum to the lowest value possible) `python community_pairings.py -m total`
+-   Get the pairings with the best total score (the mutual rankings between all partners sum to the lowest value possible): `python community_pairings.py -m total`

 -   Get the pairings with the best average score: `python community_pairings.py -m avg`